 Before you send communications to your employees, you must assess your workforce to identify who is eligible for auto enrolment.

-There are three different types of Worker.
-Within six weeks of your staging date passing, you will need to send a written communication to these three types of worker employed by your company.
+There are three different types of Worker: eligible jobholder, non-eligible jobholder and entitled worker (to learn more about each worker type, see our Employee Classifications & Qualifying Earnings page) Within six weeks of your staging date passing, you will need to send a written communication to these three types of worker employed by your company.

 Our pension platform will assess your workforce for you.
-Our pension platform will also provide you with the required correspondence to send to your employees.
+Our pension platform will also provide you with the required correspondence to send to your employees to inform them of the impending changes that will affect them.
 We will also email the required correspondence to those employees who have email addresses, on your behalf.Click here to sign up to Smart Pension now

 The Eligible Jobholder( Glossary? )